 Historically, the Alpaca fiber was especially appreciated by the royal families of the Inca for its unique luster, firmness, and smooth softness.
 These fibers are hollow inside, making them very light.
 The hollowness also helps maintain a thermal equilibrium which stays up to 30% warmer than the same amount of merino wool.
 Alpaca wool is four times stronger than Merino wool and completely lint- free.

 In addition, Alpaca wool includes very little lanoline, the typical wool fat, which is the main source of food for dust mites.
 It is repels dust and sweat – ideal for allergy sufferers, babies and sensitive skin types.
 Also, the scratching effect associated with wool is avoided.

 CORPORATE SOCIAL RESPONSIBILITY

-Alpacas are not killed by the breeder for their fur.
-Therefore, it is 100% ethically correct, natural animal fur.
-To a large extent, the fur is of young animals, so-called Cria, which have died a natural death – many animals do not survive the increasingly tougher, climatic conditions in the highlands of the Andes.
-In 2016, more than 180,000 alpacas fell victim to the partially frosty conditions of up to minus 35 degrees Celsius.
+100% ethically correct.
+Alpacas are simply too valuable to be killed for their fur.
+We exclusively useskins from animals which have died of natural causes – many animals do not survive the harsh climatic conditions in the highlands of the Andes.
 Alpacas have a life expectancy of 20-25 years, so shearing them over their lifetime is much more profitable than a single coat.
+Consequently, our products let you enjoy natural and sustainable luxury with a clear conscience that no animals have been harmed or maltreated.
 Weich Couture Alpaca distances itself completely from animal-straining or other non-appropriate animal husbandry methods.
 Weich Couture Alpaca is committed to supporting regional alpaca breeders and donates 1% of its revenues to projects in Peru to preserve the indigenous tradition and proper husbandry of Alpaca animals.